Towards Atoms of Large Language Models: Atoms of LLMs

 \subsection{Baseline Details}

-The baselines used in this paper include \textbf{GemmaScope}, comprising SAEs of widths 16k and 65k trained on the MLP layers of Gemma2-2B and SAEs of widths 16k and 131k trained on the MLP layers of Gemma2-9B, and \textbf{LlamaScope}, which provides SAEs with 8× and 32× expansion factors trained on the MLP layers of Llama3.1-8B.
-Both GemmaScope and LlamaScope are generally regarded as open-source tools for extracting features.
+The primary baselines used in this work are GemmaScope and LlamaScope.
+GemmaScope provides SAEs of widths 16k and 65k trained on the MLP layers of Gemma2-2B, as well as SAEs of widths 16k and 131k trained on the MLP layers of Gemma2-9B.
+LlamaScope offers SAEs with expansion factors of 8× and 32× trained on the MLP layers of Llama3.1-8B.
+Both GemmaScope and LlamaScope are widely regarded as open-source tools for feature extraction.

-It is important to note that, although these models are trained on activations obtained from continuous text corpora, our use of them as baselines is not intended to show that our SAEs outperform GemmaScope or LlamaScope.
-Rather, the purpose is to highlight that feature-based reconstructions of raw activations remain unreliable, whereas our experiments demonstrate that entity-specific knowledge activations can indeed be reconstructed with high fidelity.
+It is important to emphasize that these models are trained on activations derived from continuous text corpora.
+We use them as baselines not to demonstrate superior performance of our SAEs, but to highlight that feature-based reconstruction of raw activations remains unreliable in practice, whereas our results show that internal representations of language models can be reconstructed with high fidelity.